-This is an extremely sensitive area of practice and all decisions must be informed by an assessment of continuing risk to specific child/ren by a PR or ASH.
-For detailed information refer to Assessment of continuing risk to a child by a person of concern in related resources.
+This is an extremely sensitive area of practice and all decisions must be informed by an assessment of continuing risk to specific child/ren by a person assessed as AHCR.
+For detailed information refer to Assessment of continuing risk to a child by a person of concern.

-Refer to Chapter 4.2: Information sharing between commonwealth agencies and the Department of Communities to access the Commonwealth and Child Protection Agencies Information Sharing Protocols (the Protocols) with Medicare, Centrelink and Child Support Agency.
+Refer to Chapter 4.2 Working with other agencies - memoranda of understanding and information sharing to access the Commonwealth and Child Protection Agencies Information Sharing Protocols (the Protocols) with Medicare, Centrelink and Child Support Agency.
 The Protocols set out the procedures for requesting information from Commonwealth agencies, specify the type of information that can be requested and what supporting evidence is required, and provide time frames for responding to requests.

-An interim safety plan must be develoed where a PR or ASH has contact with specific children, and it will take a period of time to conduct an assessment of continuing risk to the children by the person of concern.
+An interim safety plan must be develoed where a ACHR has contact with specific children, and it will take a period of time to conduct an assessment of continuing risk to the children by the person of concern.
 The interim safety plan should involve the children and persons with parental responsibility.
 Refer to the section 'Immediate safety planning' in Chapter 2.2 Conducting a Child Safety Investigation.

-Where releasing information about the person of concern is necessary to keep a child safe, we must inform the person assessed as responsibleof our intention to release the information.
+Where releasing information about the person of concern is necessary to keep a child safe, you must inform the person assessed as AHCR of our intention to release the information.
 This action must be approved by the district director.

-When undertaking a safety assessment, the information about the person assessed as responsible is normally regarded as confidential.
+When undertaking a safety assessment, the information about the AHCR is normally regarded as confidential.
 Ideally, the Department should obtain the person's consent to release of the information.
-Where consent is not given child protection workers should refer to Ensuring Immediate Safety - Disclosure of Information regarding a PR or ASH in related resources.
+Where consent is not given refer to Ensuring Immediate Safety - Disclosure of Information regarding a person assessed as AHCR.

-Child protection workers must advise the PR or ASH of the outcome of the assessment of continuing risk to specific children, and any decision to disclose information.
+You must advise the AHCR of the outcome of the assessment of actual harm continuing risk to specific children, and any decision to disclose information.

-Where the PR or ASH refuses to communicate with Department officers, evidence of the reasonable efforts taken to contact the person must be documented.
+Where the AHCR refuses to communicate with Department officers, you must record evidence of the reasonable efforts you have taken to contact the person.

 The implementation of a decision to release information to a third party must be planned and managed.
-The PR or ASH must be informed that information will be released, and given the opportunity to:
+The AHCR must be informed that information will be released, and given the opportunity to:

-Wherever possible there should be a discussion with the PR or ASH on how the third party will be informed of the decision, with the following options to be considered:
+Wherever possible you should discuss how the third party will be informed of the decision with the AHCR, with the following options to be considered:

-When the PR/ASH does not consent to information being released:
+When the AHCR does not consent to information being released: